-I am originally from Warwickshire but grew up in rural west Wales.
-I’m currently based in the north of England but have also lived in France, Syria and Egypt and I believe that all these countries have influenced my work.
+I’m originally from Warwickshire but grew up in rural West Wales and am currently based in Yorkshire.
+I’ve also lived in France, Syria and Egypt and I believe that all these countries have influenced my work.

 As an undergraduate, I read Arabic at the University of Durham and then gave up languages in favour of going to Film School.
-I completed an MA in screenwriting in my mid twenties, then trained as an English teacher and started a business.
+I completed a Screenwriting MA in my mid-twenties, then trained as an English teacher and started a business.

 I have spent the last ten years writing, illustrating and, as those of you who are familiar with the Father Christmas letters will know, bringing both together to create a distinct storytelling style.
-My Father Christmas letters have been enjoyed by thousands of children worldwide and every year I make a small collection of them available to print from available from November onwards at www.rooftoppost.co.uk.
+My Father Christmas letters have been enjoyed by thousands of children worldwide – and I’ve made a small collection of them available to print free at www.rooftoppost.co.uk.
 Personalised copies of the rest can be purchased from Rooftop Post’s online shop.

 In addition to writing myself, I love helping others develop their work.
-I devote a good deal of time to this and I am currently lecturing part-time in screenwriting at the Northern Film School in Leeds.
+Over the years, I have devoted a good deal of time to this and I intend to return to teaching/lecturing as soon as I my PhD is properly underway.

 At the time of writing, we are in the second half of 2017 and Christmas is drawing closer.
 Consequently, I’m in the middle of writing more Father Christmas story-letters.
 So the writing projects are racking up.
 I’m also working on a new Grandma’s Cat book (for children aged eight and above), an idea for a young adult novel and a new co-written feature script.
 This may sound like a lot but I find it tremendously helpful to be able to chop and change, it helps me get more done.